AnimMouse/setup-youtube-dl/README.md

 ```

 ### Specific version
 You can specify the version you want.
-By default, this action downloads the latest version.
+By default, this action downloads the latest version if version is not specified.

 ```yaml
 steps: